 Metrics aren’t everything.
-But, your contact center KPIs are an important piece in forming a happy team and happy customers.
+But, your contact center KPIs are an important piece of creating a happy team and happy customers.

 You need powerful analytics to monitor, measure, and manage your agents and your interaction data during the day.
 Plus, you need a high-performing, empowered contact center.

-Call center KPIs offer insight into your agents’ interactions with customers.
-They help you see if customers can reach you quickly and if they get their most-pressing problems solved promptly.
+Call center KPIs give insight into your agents’ interactions with customers.
+They help you see if customers can reach you quickly and if they get their most-pressing problems solved fast (and well).
 Looking into the quality and efficiency of agent’s calls gives you a lot of helpful data, so you know where to improve performance.

 1. Service level

-Find your service level by calculating the number of interactions your agents respond to in a certain amount of time.
+Find your service level by calculating the number of interactions your agents handle in a certain amount of time.
 With this formula, you can track your service level manually if you don’t have analytics that auto-calculate it for you:

 Service Level = [Number of calls answered within the service level threshold] / [Number of calls offered] x 100.

-First Contact Resolution touches your contact center efficiency and effectiveness.
+In the past, contact centers have considered First Contact Resolution a critical metric as it measures your contact center efficiency and effectiveness.
 FCR is when an agent takes a single interaction to resolve an issue with a customer.
 You can also call these one-touch cases.

 First call resolution % = (# of issues resolved on the first call ÷ total # of issues) x 100

-Optimize for better FCR by intelligently routing calls to agents with the right skillset.
+Optimize for better ACR by intelligently routing calls to agents with the right skillset.
 And, ensure your agents have interaction history and customer data on-hand to inform their conversations.

 3. Call abandonment rate